GitMirroring/gnuboot/site/docs/index.md

 There may also be a ChangeLog file included in your release archive, so that you can look in there to figure out what version you have.

-You can also check the documentation that came with your archives, and in *docs/release.html* will be the information about the version of libreboot that you are using.

-Generally speaking, it is advisable to use the latest version of libreboot.